-Ellen’s primary responsibilities focus on habitat restoration.
-Before joining the Reserve team, Ellen was a graduate research assistant at the University of Nebraska-Lincoln (UNL).
+Ellen’s primary responsibilities focus on habitat restoration, currently in a part-time capacity.
+Before joining the Field team, Ellen was a graduate research assistant at the University of Nebraska-Lincoln (UNL).
 She is originally from St. John, Washington and earned a B.S. from Washington State University in Natural Resource Sciences, minoring in Rangeland Ecology and Management.
 She graduated from UNL in December 2016 with an M.S. in Agronomy, specializing in Range and Forage Sciences.
 Ellen enjoys living on the Reserve and is most excited about working on a landscape-scale conservation project that is available to the public for their use and enjoyment.

 “There’s something about my upbringing on the family farm and my education in range science that just comes together beautifully to restore grasslands.
 It’s different mix of people and better than I ever imagined.”